Prerequisites

 Usage:

-./heex sdk download --api-key <USER_SECRET_KEY>
+./heex sdk download

+This command downloads the SDK that corresponds to the detected platform.
 The downloaded archive file will be named Heex_SDK_<version>_<os_version>_<arch_type>.zip.
 For example for the SDK version 2024_11_1 and Ubuntu 22.04 x86, the archive name will be Heex_SDK_2024_11_1_Ubuntu_22.04_x86_64.zip.
+The flags that are available to achieve this command are the following:

-• --version: The version of the SDK to download (e.g., ‘2024.2.0’), default is the latest version.
+• --version: The version of the SDK to download (e.g., ‘2024.2.1’).

-• --unzip: Unzip the downloaded SDK package.
+• --unzip: Unzip the downloaded SDK package [Optional].

 When using the unzip option, the output folder name will be name Heex_SDK_<version>.